ArneCL/BlogPosts/android-instrumentation-click-list.md

 You get a reference to the list view, and call performItemClick.

-Robotium is simpiler, using just
+Robotium is simpler, using just

     solo.clickInList(POSITION_IN_LIST, LIST_NUMBER_IN_PAGE);